-The working group will be instructed that its work will be carried on in the context of discussions aimed not only at practical solutions to the special needs of this constituency, but at achieving that goal in a manner which increases Metis and Non-Status Indian participation in the delivery of economic development initiatives.
-The working group should not, however, attempt to address "self government" or jurisdictional issues, except to the extent that assumptions relating to those issues are implicit in the proposal relating to a specific project.
+The working group will be instructed that its work will be carried on in the context of discussions aimed not only at practical solutions to the special needs of this constituency, but at achieving that goal in a manner which increases Metis and Non-Status Indian input particupation in the delivery of job creation programs, and of the education system as it relates to them.
+The working group should not, however, attempt to address 'self .

+government' or jurisdictional issues, except to the extent that assumptions relating to those issues are implicit in the proposal relating to a a specific project.
 Those issues should first be dealt with by the negotiating committee, and might then be the subject of specific instructions for additional work by the working group.

-On completion of the initial report and recommendations, the negotiating committee will decide whether and to what extent those recommendations will be implemented, and will in any event identify the priority areas to be addressed by the working group and the tasks to be carried out in respect thereto.
+report and the initial completion of On will the negotiating committee recommendations, extent those whether and to what decide recommendations will be implemented, and will in any event identify the priority areas to be addressed by the working group and the tasks to be carried out in respect thereto.

-Provincial representation on this work group will initially include a member of the Secretariat staff and representatives of the departments of Economic Development and Trade, Tourism and Small Business, Finance, and Agriculture.
-Additional representatives of provincial agencies and departments might be added from time to time, depending on the manner in which specific proposals involve their mandates.
-Third parties may be asked to participate by the negotiating committee, in order to supply needed expertise or due to jurisdictional issues relating to either existing or proposed programs or institutions.
+Provincial representation on this work group will initially include a member of the Secretariat staff and representatives of the Employment Development Agency, Advanced Education and Education.
+Additional agencies and of provincial representatives departments might be added from time to time, depending on the manner in which specific proposals involve their mandates.
+Third parties, including and urban and rural municipalities, may be asked to participate by the negotiating committee, in order to supply needed expertise or due to jurisdictional relating to either existing or proposed issues programs or institutions.